Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 Yam Mooncake 芋泥月饼 yù ní yuè bǐng

-Legend has it, that the moon goddess.
-ChangE’s favorite foods are moon cakes and fruits, that are used.
+Legend has it, that the moon goddess ChangE’s favorite food are moon cakes with fruits.

 Myth and folklore of Hou Yi 后羿 and Chang E 嫦娥

-The Moon festival is intimately linked to the legends of Chang’e 嫦娥 or Hêng Ô 后羿, the Goddess of the moon and immortality.
+The Moon festival is intimately linked to the legends of Chang’e 嫦娥 or Hêng Ô 后羿, the Goddess of the moon and immortality, spelled Chang-o here.

 “On a gold throne, whose radiating brightness